jakelazaroff/activitypub-starter-kit/README.md

 - Automatically post if your website goes down.
 - Whatever you can dream up!￼

-Dumbo is easy to extend — built on Express and lovingly commented, with only a few dependencies.
+Dumbo is easy to extend — built on Express with only a few dependencies.

 ## Local Development